 Why we work in Zambia

 Despite strong economic growth and its status as a lower middle-income country, widespread and extreme rural poverty and high unemployment levels remain significant problems.
 This is made worse by a high birth rate, a relatively high HIV/AIDS burden.
 The Zambian kwacha is one of Africa’s worst performing currencies.
-Zambia’s economy in 2015 took hits from greatly depressed copper prices and a drought that has caused a significant cut in power generation.
+Zambia’s economy has taken several hits from greatly depressed copper prices and droughts regularly cause a significant cut in power generation.

 85% of the population rely on agriculture, much of which is small scale subsistence farming.
 Zambia is rich in natural resources but has suffered from declining demand and prices.